 - Other purposes reasonably ancillary to the above.

-7. When we may disclose your personal data
+7. We may disclose your personal data to:-

-– To third party data processors who process your personal data on our behalf (such as our IT systems providers, debt collection agencies);
+- Any third party data processors who process your personal data on our behalf;

-– To third parties service providers which are themselves data controllers such as professional advisors, banks and other service providers;
+- Any third parties service providers which are themselves data controllers such as professional advisors, banks and other service providers;

-– To other financial institutions or regulatory bodies with which personal data and other information is shared for fraud and crime prevention and credit risk assessment/mitigation;
+- Any other financial institutions or regulatory bodies with which personal data and other information is shared for fraud and crime prevention and credit risk assessment/mitigation;

-– To any national and/or international regulatory, enforcement or exchange body or court where we are required to do so by applicable law or regulation or at their request; and
+- Any national and/or international regulatory, enforcement or exchange body or court where we are required to do so by applicable law or regulation or at their request; and

-– To any central or local government department and other statutory or public bodies as required.
+- Any central or local government department and other statutory or public bodies as required.

 8. Data security